Network Security Audit – Why Businesses Need It

 How is it conducted?

 This is how a network security audit typically works.

-Step 1: The first step is to identify and catalog all the assets on the network.
+Step 1: The first step is to identify and catalogue all the assets on the network.
 It is crucial to understand the details of each of the resources as this forms the basis of the further steps.

-Step 2: The next important step in the policy review – this is done to ensure the documented policies adhere to the industry standards.
+Step 2: The next important step in the policy review – is done to ensure the documented policies adhere to the industry standards.

 Step 3: This step verifies that the documented policies are implemented and the necessary controls are in place.